 Epiretinal membrane (macular pucker)

-The ERM can also shrink and pull on the macula, causing it to wrinkle or pucker.
-With macular puckering, central vision can be distorted (metamorphopsia) — that is, straight lines may look wavy, flat objects may appear round or shapes may seem smaller than normal (micropsia) or larger than normal (macropsia).
+An ERM can shrink and pull on the macula, causing the macula to wrinkle or pucker, which is why an ERM is also known as macular puckering.
+Macular puckering can cause central vision to be distorted (metamorphopsia).
+That is, straight lines may look wavy, flat objects may appear round, and shapes may seem smaller than normal (micropsia) or larger than normal (macropsia).

 Daily activities, such as driving, reading and identifying small details, may be affected due to this lack of visual clarity.
 At this point, epiretinal membrane surgery (vitrectomy) is recommended to stop the progression of the condition.
 This procedure also includes an epiretinal membrane peel (membranectomy).